kiat/tx-soil-moisture/Model_Comparison_and_Feature_Importance/README.md

 * Calculating Original Performance: The models are first trained with all available features.
 * Dropping Individual Features: One feature is removed at a time, and the model is retrained.
 The change in MAE after dropping the feature gives us an indication of its importance.

+* Single-Feature Evaluation: Each feature is evaluated independently to identify its unique contribution to prediction accuracy.
+    Models are trained on a single feature, and the lowest MAE across model types for each feature is recorded.
+    Features are then ranked based on their best MAE, creating a prioritized list of individually predictive features.
+* Incremental Feature Evaluation: Features are added incrementally to observe how combinations improve predictive performance:
+    Starting with the top-ranked feature, additional features are included one by one based on their single-feature MAE rankings.
+    Models are trained with each incremental feature set, recording the MAE improvement relative to the baseline performance.
+    This incremental analysis reveals feature synergies, identifying subsets that collectively improve accuracy.
     For example, we test the importance of meteorological features like temperature at different depths (T_5, T_10, etc.) by removing them and observing how it impacts soil moisture prediction.

 ## Example Process:
 Target Feature: SWC_5 (Soil moisture content at 5cm depth).